What Are Whales Doing With Walt Disney - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Walt Disney options trades today is 5649.94 with a total volume of 6,315.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Walt Disney's big money trades within a strike price range of $80.0 to $195.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Walt Disney's whale activity within a strike price range from $95.0 to $165.0 in the last 30 days.

 Walt Disney Option Volume And Open Interest Over Last 30 Days